CodeYourFuture/syllabus/docs/js-core-2/week-3/mentors.md

 ### Exercise - Synchronous vs Asynchronous

-The aim of this exercise is to enable students to define the difference between synchronous and asynchronous code.This should be run in small groups and TAs should make sure that there's a dicussion about the order of the expected results.
+The aim of this exercise is to enable trainees to define the difference between synchronous and asynchronous code.This should be run in small groups and TAs should make sure that there's a dicussion about the order of the expected results.

 The main messages to be delivered here are: